alex-precosky/LEDTile/README.md

 The Board Support Package will likely need to be regenerated.
 Right click LEDTile_BSP2 then go Nios II->Generate BSP

-Build LEDTileApplication and write it to the serial configuration device.
+Build LEDTileApplication and write it to the serial configuration device using the Flash Programmer under the NIOS II menu.

 ## ESP8266 Software
 This is a Platform IO project built in Visual Studio Code.
 It can be uploaded by a USB-Serial cable to the board or over WiFi if first loaded with the ESP8266 WiFi loader and configured with the access details for an access point.